 - Sociogenomics: Imparting unique insight into the emerging topic of sociogenomics and the most cutting-edge methodological techniques in this area of research.
 The focus will be on understanding the key substantive research questions in this area, an overview of UK data that is increasingly available, hands-on computer lesson of how to work with genetic data, and an introduction into the current methodological techniques used in the field.

 - Statistical Lifetime Models: Event times and event counts appear in many social and medical data contexts, and require a specialised suite of techniques to handle properly, broadly known as survival analysis.
 This course covers the basic techniques of estimating event-time distributions, comparing and testing distributions of different populations, and evaluating the goodness of fit of various models.
 A focus is on understanding when and why particular models ought to be chosen, and on using the standard software tools in R to carry out data analysis.
+(This course will not be running for 2020-21).

 - The Philosophy and Ethics of Information: This course introduces some key concepts and phenomena related to information, and seeks to answer some crucial theoretical questions of great philosophical significance prompted by the development of the information society.
 (This course will also be open to MSc Social Science of the Internet students).